shootermv/chapter/CONTRIBUTING.md

 ## Using GitPod

 All [pull requests](https://github.com/freeCodeCamp/chapter/pulls) will have a GitPod link to allow for quickly opening an "ready-to-code" development environment for that specific issue / task.
-Follow the [GitPod documentation](https://www.gitpod.io/docs) to configure your account, setup an "ephemeral" workspace, and access a running application.
+Follow the [GitPod documentation](https://www.gitpod.io/docs) to configure your account, setup an "ephemeral" workspace, After your account is set, you can access a running application using [this link](https://gitpod.io/#https://github.com/freeCodeCamp/chapter).

 ## Using a Traditional Dev Environment